The constraints of post-quantum classical gravity: Deriving constraints in post-quantum theories of Gravity

 \subsection{A CQ theory of gravity coupled to a scalar field}

 Now that we have a general method of deriving constraints in CQ theories, we shall spend the remainder of the paper exploring the consistency conditions for a quantum scalar field interacting with a classical gravitational field.
-Many of the considerations however, are more general, although we make a number of simplifying assumptions so that the theory considered here is a special case of the one derived in \cite{oppenheim_post-quantum_2018}. \begin{assumption} We take the evolution to be linear in the lapse and shift, $\mathcal{L}[N] = \int d^3 x N(x) \mathcal{L}(x) $ and consider the choice of $N$ and $\vec{N}$ to be pure gauge. \end{assumption} \begin{assumption} We take the CQ couplings $W^{\ag \bg}(z|z') $ to have the same Lindblad structure as the Hamiltonian so that the interaction terms can be written
+Many of the considerations, however, are more general, although we make a number of simplifying assumptions so that the theory considered here is a special case of the one derived in \cite{oppenheim_post-quantum_2018}. \begin{assumption} We take the evolution to be linear in the lapse and shift, so that $\mathcal{L}[N] = \int d^3 x N(x) \mathcal{L}(x) $ and consider the choice of $N$ and $\vec{N}$ to be pure gauge. \end{assumption} \begin{assumption} We will take the $W^{ \ag \bg}_a(x)=0$, so that $\mathcal{L}_a( \cqstate) = \{ \cm_a(x), \cqstate \} -i[ \qm_{m,a}(x), \cqstate] $ generates spatial diffeomorphisms and the theory will be spatially diffeomorphism invariant. \end{assumption}